Research Area(s)

 Brief Biography

-Dr. Ryan Brook is the theme leader for Aboriginal Peoples and the Environment in the Indigenous Land Management Institute, and Assistant Professor in the Department of Animal and Poultry Science.
-He was raised in a farm east of Winnipeg.
+Dr. Ryan Brook is a Professor in the Department of Animal and Poultry Science.
+He was raised on a farm east of Winnipeg.

 Department